PlutoLang/plutolang.github.io/docs/Runtime Environment/Scheduler.md

 The constructor takes no arguments.

 ### `add`
 The `add` method can be used to turn a function into a coroutine.
-The coroutine is resumed once and then added to the scheduler.
+The coroutine is resumed once, added to the scheduler, and returned.

 ### `addloop`
 The `addloop` method is a wrapper for the `add` method that keeps invoking the given function until it returns false.